 Online reviews tell much more than just whether or not the person liked your product or service.
-They're a form of social proof.
-Whether they show up in your Google My Business listing (Google reviews) or on social media pages, they carry a lot of weight and influence buying/hiring decisions.
+They’re a form of social proof.
+Whether they show up in your Google Business Profile listing (Google reviews) or on social media pages, they carry a lot of weight and influence buying/hiring decisions.

 The more online reviews you have, and the better those reviews are, the more trust online consumers will place in your business.
 Social proof is extremely important these days.
 In fact, 84% of people trust online reviews as much as they trust recommendation from friends.
 According to a Bright Local study, 92% of consumers will hesitate to buy a product if there are no reviews left by customers.
 The same fact applies to services businesses.